 Here is a short video from Cam explaining why missional training is an important journey for the church today:

-In partnership with Forge, the Baptist Union of Wales is launching a two-year missional training program for churches and leaders who sense the need to understand the times and be better equipped for the missional challenges and opportunities ahead of us here in Wales.
+In partnership with Forge, the Baptist Union of Wales is continuing our missional journey through a new missional training program for churches and leaders who sense the need to understand the times and be better equipped for the missional challenges and opportunities ahead of us here in Wales: